 Some very successful blogs focus on just one location like say, Costa Rica travel blog.
-Others focus on extreme adventures around the globe.
-Some Solo Female travel or Gay Couples travel.
+Others concentrate on extreme adventures around the globe.
+Some Female Solo travel or Gay Couples travel.

-The point is, you want to capture a certain demographic and audience.
-When I first started this blog, I did not know what my niche was and in some ways, I still don’t.
-I am just now starting to focus on adventure & photography because that is what I am good at and want to cover.
+The point is, you want to capture a specific demographic and audience.
+When I first started this blog, I did not know what my niche was, and in some ways, I still don’t.
+I am just now beginning to focus on adventure & photography because that is what I am good at and want to cover.

 I also cover personal and motivational topics that makes me different enough from other travel blogs.
 If you can find your niche and voice on the get-go, you would be miles ahead of everyone in this game.
 How you do that is entirely up to you.

 Part 2: Come up with an Awesome Blog Name